Episode 3: fargo

 The 1996 movie Fargo stirred widespread curiosity about snowy winters, funny accents and bloody mayhem on the frozen tundra of North Dakota and Minnesota.
 The film won two Oscar awards and inspired a popular television series of the same name.
 But how well did it actually capture and reflect the region?

-In this episode, The Drunk Projectionist proudly presents a documentary about the movie.
+In this episode, The Drunk Projectionist film podcast proudly presents a documentary about the movie.

-Public radio pros Diane Richard and Todd Melby unravel the mystery behind the parkas, prowlers and wood chippers in interviews with actors William H. Macy (Jerry Lundegaard), John Carroll Lynch (Norm Gunderson), Tony Denman (Scotty Lundegaard), dialect coach Liz Himelstein, women in law enforcement, and many more.
+Public radio pros Diane Richard and Todd Melby unravel the mystery behind the parkas, prowlers and wood chippers in the Coen Brothers' Fargo in interviews with actors William H. Macy (Jerry Lundegaard), John Carroll Lynch (Norm Gunderson), Tony Denman (Scotty Lundegaard), dialect coach Liz Himelstein, women in law enforcement, and many more.
 Narrated by Bruce Bohne (Deputy Lou).

-In this scene, Bain Boehlke — he's the guy with the broom in his hand — describes his encounter with Steve Buscemi's character to a local cop.
-In our interview for the pod, Boehlke insists a Minnesotan would never substitute a broom for a snow shovel in the winter.
+We also unearthed this delicious tidbit.
+Bain Boehlke — he's the guy with the broom in his hand in picture below — describes his encounter with Steve Buscemi's character to a local cop.
+Boehlke insists a Minnesotan would never substitute a broom for a snow shovel in the winter.
 But when the Coens were filming, few flakes were falling.